Hansen50/Assignment2_Hansen_Billy_Ramades/README.md

 ## Figma
 https://www.figma.com/design/rWWrTawwpZIMf6EQJAPAKs/Diary-Apps?node-id=0-1&t=SJCEqLRnrNI2mZYq-1

-# Diary Mobile Appps - Phincon Academy Assignment 2
+# Diary Mobile Apps - Phincon Academy Assignment 2

 This application will allow users to record daily activities, organize notes by date, and display these notes in an easily accessible and interactive format.